-I had a great time at the Cofounder Club last night.
-Dea Wilson, founder of Lifograph and organizer for the Meetup, invited me to talk about “Giving a Killer Demo.”
+I had a nice time at last night’s Cofounder Club.
+Dea Wilson, founder of Lifograph, invited me to talk about “Giving a Killer Demo.”
 We had a lively discussion upstairs at Procopio: starting with some introductions and then short demos by the attendees, then I gave a formal recap of the Great Demo methodology and how to apply it.

 The key to a Great Demo is to “Do the Last Thing First” and get to the point immediately about the critical results that your software will deliver to the prospect.
 This is counter to many entrepreneur’s inclination to build up to a big finish after 15 or 30 minutes or longer.